tobiasbriones/images/example-projects/README.md

 ### Recommended Attribution

-The images have a name, suppose the image name is _"image-x.png"_, by formatting the image name (removing the file extension, replacing "-" by one whitespace and capitalizing) we have that the formatted image name is _"Image X"_.
-Suppose that _Image X_ belongs to _Example Project XYZ_, the attribution notice goes as follows:
+The images have a name; suppose the image name is: *image-x.png*.
+To format an image name: remove the file extension, replace "-" with one white-space, and capitalize the name.
+By formatting the image name, then we have that the formatted image name is: *Image X*.

+Suppose that _Image X_ belongs to _Example Project: XYZ_.
+Then, the attribution notice goes as
+follows:

 > "Example Project: XYZ, Image X" by Tobias Briones is licensed under CC-BY-4.0.
 Available at
 > https://github.com/TobiasBriones/images/tree/main/example-projects